jzarl/inVRs-superbuild/README.md

  5. *Variant B:* Build in Visual Studio:
     Open the Visual Studio Solution ``%BUILDDIR%\inVRs-superbuild.sln`` in Microsoft Visual Studio and build it.

+## General build notes

+### Building without network connection

+You will need a network connection the first time you run cmake, so that the ``SUPERBUILD_DOWNLOAD_CACHE_DIRECTORY`` and ``SUPERBUILD_VCS_CACHE_DIRECTORY`` subdirectories can be populated.
+Afterwards, you can enable ``SUPERBUILD_DISABLE_VCS_UPDATES`` in your cmake cache, so that the git and subversion update steps are skipped.

+### Changing the set of repositories

+The repositories that are built by the superbuild are defined in ``repositories/default.repositories.cmake``.
+If you want to modify the selected package versions or locations, you can create a file ``repositories/SOMENAME.repositories.cmake`` and select the right value for ``SUPERBUILD_REPOSITORY_COLLECTION`` in the cmake cache.

+### CMake cache variables that influence the build

+Generally, inVRs-SuperBuild cache variables are prefixed with ``SUPERBUILD_`` so that you can easily distinguish them from other variables.

 ## Further Information

 For more information on inVRs, check out http://inVRs.org